vay3t/shellgen/README.md

 # shellgen
-revshell is a custom script that prints in prompt a lot of different reverse shells options with a given IP and PORT to copy and paste
+*shellgen* is a custom script that prints in prompt a lot of different reverse shells options with a given IP and PORT to copy and paste

 # Supported
 - Linux